StutMf/polinom-project/README.md

 # polinom-project-
-My implementation of polinom type of data &lt;8 methods.
+My implementation of polinom type of data &lt;8 methods>.